aviraljanveja/Python/README.md

 - Inside each chapter, I have added in-chapter programs so that the learner could see an example in actual Python code.

 - There is also a folder on problem solving which contains solved HackerRank challenges.
-Learners should try to solve these challenges independently at first.
-The solutions could be used for reference in case help is needed.
+Learners should try and solve these challenges independently at first.